GoogleCloudPlatform/community/tutorials/cloud-iot-gateways-rpi/index.md

         wget https://pki.goog/roots.pem

+12. Use a [virtual environment](https://virtualenv.pypa.io/en/stable/userguide/) to keep installations local to a workspace rather than installing libraries onto your system directly.

+        pip install virtualenv
+        virtualenv env
+        source env/bin/activate

-12. Install the following packages by running the following command.
-Feel free to do this in a virtual environment of your choice.
+13. Install the following packages by running the following command.

         pip install -r requirements-gateway.txt

-13. Run the following command to start the gateway:
+14. Run the following command to start the gateway:

         source run-gateway

-14. Keep this process running while you proceed through the next steps.
+15. Keep this process running while you proceed through the next steps.
 We recommend that you use a new tab or window for each gateway and device.

-15. Find the local IP address of the gateway using `ifconfig` on  Mac/Linux or `ipconfig /all` on Windows.
+16. Find the local IP address of the gateway using `ifconfig` on  MacOS/Linux or `ipconfig /all` on Windows.
 Copy this somewhere as you will need to add this IP address to `led-light.py` and `thermostat.py` later for connecting devices to the gateway.
 Your gateway and devices need to be on the same network and be visible to each other.

 ## Raspberry Pi setup

 In this tutorial, you'll use a [Raspberry Pi*][rpi] to manage the LED/temperature sensor.
 Devices will connect to the gateway device through [UDP sockets][udp-socket] over a local network, which will connect to Cloud IoT Core via the [MQTT bridge][mqtt-bridge].
-A Raspberry Pi could theoretically connect directly to the cloud (since the Pi can connect to the internet), so using a Raspberry Pi for this part is mostly for demonstration purposes.
+The Raspberry Pi is not really a constrained device since it has IP connectivity and the ability to sign JWTs, so its use here is mostly for demonstration purposes.

 1. [Download Raspbian][raspbian-download] (the full image with Desktop and recommended software) and follow [the installation guide][raspbian-installation] to flash Raspbian onto your microSD card.
 2. Insert the microSD card with Raspbian into your Raspberry Pi.